Groups definable in partial differential fields with an automorphism: Definable subgroups of semi-simple algebraic groups

 {\bf Claim 3}.
 If $G_i\neq (1)$, then $[G'_i:G_i]<\infty$.
 If moreover $G$ is quantifier-free definable, then $G_i=G'_i$.

 \prf Both $G_i$ and $G'_i$ are definable subgroups of the simple $\Delta$-algebraic group $H_i(L_i)$ and $G'_i$ is Kolchin dense in $H_i(L_i)$.

 If $G'_i=H_i(L_i)$, then $G_i=G'_i$ since $H_i(L_i)$ is a simple (abstract) group (by \ref{simple}, and because $Z(H)=(1)$).
-If $G'_i\neq H_i(L_i)$, then by Theorem \ref{prop1}, Claim 1 and Lemma \ref{lem2}, $G'_i$ is definably quasi-simple.
-Hence, Claims 1 and 2 give the result when $G$ is definable.\\ If $G$ is quantifier-free definable, so is every $G_i$, and therefore $G_i$ is closed in the $\si$-$\Delta$-topology.
+If $G'_i\neq H_i(L_i)$, then by Theorem \ref{prop1}, Claim~1 and Lemma \ref{lem2}, $G'_i$ is definably quasi-simple.
+Moreover, since $G'_i$ is Zariski dense in the centerless algebraic group $H_i$ (by Claim 1), it follows that $G'_i$ has no finite normal subgroup, and so that any definable normal subgroup of $G'_i$ must have finite index in $G_i$.
+Together with Claim 2, this gives the result when $G$ is definable.\\ If $G$ is quantifier-free definable, so is every $G_i$, and therefore $G_i$ is closed in the $\si$-$\Delta$-topology.
 This implies that $G_i=G'_i$, because $G$, and therefore also $G'_i$, is connected for the $\si$-$\Delta$-topology.

 If all $G_i$ are non-trivial, we have shown that our group $G$ is squeezed between $G_1\times \cdots \times G_r$ and $G'_1\times \cdots \times G'_r$.
 And that if $G$ is quantifier-free definable, then $G=\prod_{i=1}^r G_i$.\\[0.05in] Assume now that some $G_i$ are trivial.
 If $\tilde G$ denotes the $\si$-$\Delta$-closure of $G$, and $\tilde G_i$ the $\si$-$\Delta$-closure of $G'_i$, then these groups are connected for the $\si$-$\Delta$-topology, quantifier-free definable, and $\tilde G$ is a proper subgroup of $\prod_{i=1}^r \tilde G_i$.
 Hence Lemma \ref{lem4} applies, and gives a subset $T$ of $\{1,\ldots,r\}$ such that the natural projection $\pi_T$ defines an isomorphism $\tilde G\to \prod_{i\in T}\tilde G_i$, which restricts to an embedding $G\to \prod_{i\in T}G'_i$ with $[\prod_{i\in T}G'_i:\pi_T(G)]<\infty$.
 Moreover, applying Claim 3 to $G''_i:=\pi_T(G)\cap H_i(L_i)$, $i\in T$, we get